wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 (:menuselection:`Configuration --> Management --> High Availability` page).

 You can configure the master and slave in whatever order you want.

+You must also run ``xivo-sync -i`` on the master to setup file synchronization.
+Running ``xivo-sync -i`` will create a passwordless SSH key on the master, stored under the :file:`/root/.ssh` directory, and will add it to the :file:`/root/.ssh/authorized_keys` file on the slave.
+The following directories will then be rsync'ed every hour:

+* /etc/asterisk/extensions_extra.d
+* /etc/xivo/asterisk
+* /var/lib/asterisk/agi-bin
+* /var/lib/asterisk/moh
+* /var/lib/consul/raft
+* /var/lib/xivo/sounds/acd
+* /var/lib/xivo/sounds/playback

 .. warning:: When the HA is configured, some changes will be automatically made to the configuration of XiVO.